Daniel-Mietchen/datascience/reading-room.md

 * [What should a modern scientific infrastructure look like?](http://bjoern.brembs.net/2015/04/what-should-a-modern-scientific-infrastructure-look-like/)
 * [What scientific idea is ready for retirement?](http://edge.org/annual-question/what-scientific-idea-is-ready-for-retirement)
   * [Scientific Knowledge Should Be Structured as "Literature"](http://edge.org/response-detail/25514)
-> It is time for science to go agile.
+> It is time for science to go agile.  r
 > [..]
 > academic publishing [must] move from its current read-only model and embrace a process as dynamic, up-to-date, and collaborative as science itself.
 > [..]